Securiton drives scalability and cost efficiency

 The new solution enables parallel testing of multiple mechanisms and creates a scalable foundation for future production requirements.

 Satellites consist of highly specialised components that must operate reliably under extreme conditions.
-Before being sent into space, these systems are tested under realistic conditions, such as in vacuum chambers with significant temperature fluctuations.
+Before being sent into space, these systems are tested under space conditions, such as in vacuum chambers with significant temperature fluctuations.

 To enable the serial production of a new satellite mechanism, Beyond Gravity is fundamentally modernising its existing test infrastructure.